tranquanghuy7198/sql-filter-builder/README.md

 - ✔️ Easy to use
 - ✔️ Fully type-safe (written in TypeScript)
-- ✔️ Supports nested logical operators (AND / OR)
 - ✔️ Prevents SQL injection by using parameter bindings
 - ✔️ Zero dependencies
 - ✔️ Flexible enough for any SQL stack